 Also consider Google Drive, and Microsoft OneDrive as alternatives.
 These provide more storage for free, and are great for computers.

-SkyScanner is an awesome backpacking app for finding the best prices on flights to a specific destination or ‘everywhere’.
+SkyScanner is an awesome travel app for finding the best prices on flights to a specific destination or ‘everywhere’.

-Similar to the online website, refine your search criteria or search by month if your schedule is open.
+Similar to the online website, refine your search criteria or search by month if your scheduce is open.

-DuoLingo is a perfect backpacking app for getting started to learn a new language.
+DuoLingo is a perfect app for getting started to learn a new language.

 Simply choose the language you want to learn, and start unlocking new levels.